 "When I started the business it was just me, a box bedroom and a computer running at 16Mhz.
 It was 1993.
 There was no web, no Google, all I really had was a phone and my brain.

 "My first-year sales were £300 and my losses were £30,000.
 I remember, early on, spending two whole weeks filling 10,000 shaving bottles at my kitchen sink by hand, but that saved my business £2,000.
 Then we got into Boots, which helped to contribute to second-year sales of £58,000; then Tesco, and third-year sales of £250,000.

 "Things have certainly changed.
-In financial year 2013-14, our turnover was £5.1m.
+In 2013-14, our turnover was £5.1m.
 Now, only Gillette and Nivea are bigger than us in the UK.
 The business has 15 staff and our key markets are the UK, USA, Australia, New Zealand, Turkey and Japan.